Fiscal reforms over the past four years can be categorized into three sections:

 - Detailed disclosures by administrative.

-and provinces.– We will supplement the current medium-term fiscal
+– We will supplement the current medium-term fiscal

 framework with a simplified medium-term budget and expenditure framework